 We stop at the best locations for viewing the mighty Himalayas While, traveling around the valley skirts; our biking teams can view the majestic Himalayan ranges of over 8000 meters from some viewpoints of the northern rims of the Kathmandu valley.
 During your mountain biking, you can sight the views of Mt.
 Dhaulagiri, Annapurna, and Manaslu in the West and Mt.
 Everest in the East.
-The Kathmandu valley itself is equally famous for its great combination of the natural, cultural, historical and modernity.
+The Kathmandu valley itself is equally famous for its great combination of natural, cultural, historical, and modernity.
 Our biking trip starts from Kathmandu via Nagigompa to Chisapani to Nagarkot to Dhulikhel to Namobuddha to Dakchinkali to Kakani to Daman to Naubise.
 On reaching Naubise we take a short drive to Kathmandu Valley.

 A moderate trek that offers a glimpse mountain with the beautiful village, unique culture.
 The panoramic view of Himalayas.

 Upon arrival, we pick up from the international airport in Kathmandu, after some refreshment we will invite you for a Nepali dinner

 After breakfast, sightseeing visit, in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath Temple, Boudhanath Stupa & Pashupatinath Temple.

 The trail climbs up through mixed forest and passes the Mulkharka village to Chisapani Danda, In a clear day there are good views of the mountain from east to west., There is a good view of the mountain and Kathmandu Valley.

 An interesting trail takes us to the hill retreat of Nagarkot, perched on a ridge 32 km east of Kathmandu, Nagarkot is also a popular spot to watch sunrise and sunset.